Navidliverpool/nav_eshop3/README.md

 #### Features

-  - Product Search:
+  - 🔍 Product Search:

 Easily search for products by name, category, or any relevant keywords, allowing you to find your desired items quickly. `completed`

-  - User Registration and Login:
+  - 📝🔑 User Registration and Login:

 Create a new account or log in to the platform using your credentials, enabling you to track your orders, manage your profile, and enjoy personalized features. `completed`

-  - Product Listing and Selling:
+  - 🛍️💼 Product Listing and Selling:

 Sellers can add new products, update existing ones, and manage their inventory effectively.
 Customers can browse through the diverse range of products available for purchase. `completed`

-  - Shopping Cart:
+  - 🛒 Shopping Cart:

 Conveniently add products to your shopping cart, review your items, and proceed to checkout for a seamless buying experience. `under development`

-  - Nivo Slider-Home Page:
+  - 🖼️ Nivo Slider-Home Page:

 Showcase your products with the elegant Nivo Slider, providing a visually appealing and interactive product display. `completed`

-  - Admin:
+  - 👩‍💼👨‍💼 Admin:

 A powerful and secure admin section for managing the platform.
 Administrators can oversee users, products, orders, and other crucial aspects of the system to ensure efficient and effective operation. `planned`

-  - Order Management:
+  - 📦📋 Order Management:

 Keep track of your orders and view order history to ensure a smooth transaction process. `under development`

-  - Secure Transactions:
+  - 🔒💳 Secure Transactions:

-MyECommerce prioritizes the security of your data, employing encryption and best practices to protect sensitive information. `planned`
+24 Hours prioritizes the security of your data, employing encryption and best practices to protect sensitive information. `planned`

 <br>